NetApp/terraform-provider-netapp-ontap/docs/data-sources/volume.md

 - `state` (String) Whether the specified volume is online, or not
 - `tiering` (Attributes) (see [below for nested schema](#nestedatt--tiering))
 - `type` (String) The volume type, either read-write (RW) or data-protection (DP)
+- `snapshot_locking_enabled` (Boolean) Whether or not snapshot copy locking is enabled on the volume

 <a id="nestedatt--aggregates"></a>